-- <lmadmin_install_dir>/examples/service/lmadmin-for platforms using the old BSD startup script. - <lmadmin_install_dir>/examples/systemd/lmadmin.service-for use on platforms using the new systemd service startup.
+- <lmadmin_install_dir>/examples/systemd/lmadmin.service-for use on platforms using the new systemd service startup.

-(Do not confuse the 1madmin file with the executable for the license server manager.)
+(Do not confuse the Imadmin file with the executable for the license server manager.)

 Additionally, see Running FlexNet Publisher License Server as a System Service With Non-Elevated Privileges for instructions on modifying the required script to run the lmadmin system service with non-elevated privileges.